jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-from ransomware actors as just two sides of the same coin,26 we show a combined activity of 32% from those action varieties.You can also see Extortion hand in hand with Exploit vuln at 10% of breaches, and the pair of them headline MOVEits
+from ransomware actors as just two sides of the same coin,26 we show a combined activity of 32% from those action varieties.
+You can also see Extortion hand in hand with Exploit vuln at 10% of breaches, and the pair of them headline MOVEits
 (and other similar vulnerabilities)